 - the agreement calling itself a “licence”;

-- stating that the licensor remained in occupation and that possession was deemed to remain with the licensor.
+- stating that the licensor remained in occupation and that deemed possession remained with the licensor.

 The document even contained the clause: